cgeyskens/phd/ppi/development-notes.md

 ## TODO
 - clean up the script:
     - try all of your proteins, and debug the issues
+        1. Check for the databases which uniprot format input is preferred.
+        2. Check the filtering, is also has mitochondrial membrane...
+        3. Also for mouse proteins?
+No for biogrid, string has taxID
     - write a documentation README file, with png and how to use the script

 - make a heatmap & UpSetplot